PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Direct ReLU, clamp, SiLU, and Tanh forms retain their compact source, while unknown activation names use the shared generated-runtime fallback.

+The native codegen entrypoint retains only writer-reachable orchestration wrappers.
+The former `_assemble_native_model_source` stub had no caller and self-recursed under its own name, so it is removed and guarded from reintroduction by the architecture test.

 The direct-module dispatcher is being decomposed by operator family rather than moved as another monolith.
 Its unidirectional RNN, unidirectional LSTM, and bidirectional LSTM source emission now delegates to the Torch-free recurrent